Yard Range: 6-800 reflective/6-450 to flag

 - Fog Mode to range through the toughest weather

 - Scratch-proof lens with low glare for clear and bright images

 To ping up the strokes, the Leupold GX-3i2 is a precise, tournament-legal unit that’s made for every round.
 It’s a tad pricier for the OLED display, but it’s still a reliable companion for accuracy.

 If slope adjustments are what you’re after, then you should consider Leupold’s GX-4i2 that has change-out face plates.
 You might even drool over the new GX-5i3 that also accounts for club suggestions for each stroke.

-However, if variety is the name of your game, then the Bushnell Tour X is worthy competition.
-For the same price as the GX, you’re actually getting a lot more features with the Tour X. Expect Jolt and Exchange technologies when you need distance confirmation and slope adjustments.
+However, if variety is the name of your game, then the Bushnell Pro X2 is worthy competition.
+You will pay quite a bit more than you will for the GX, but you’re getting a lot more features with the Pro X2.
+Expect Jolt and Slope-Switch technologies when you need distance confirmation and slope adjustments.